Christmas is coming to Barbourville

 Finally, Union College will hold its annual Christmas Festival Concert at 8 p.m. on December 2 at Conway Boatman Chapel.

-For the complete list of events and times, see the back page of the special basketball insert in this paper.
+For the complete list of events and times, see the flyer shared onto Barbourville Tourism’s Facebook page.